cs-fullstack-master/python-basics2-cw/README.md

 Start with a main function and make each problem a function.
 Call those functions from your main function.

 ### Problem 1:
 Create a random number.
-Print the guessed number.
+Print the number.

 ```
 Hint: